What is Bokeh?

 You can change the shape of the areas of light in your bokeh by using shaped filters!
 These are available to buy, but you can make your own from thin cardboard or black construction paper.
 The diameter of the filter will need to fit just inside your camera lens, and then your UV filter can be screwed over the top to keep it safely in place.
 Alternative you can fix the shaped filter to the outside of your lens using tabs and secure it in place with a rubber band (but I prefer the previous method).

-There is a bit of trial en error involve in the sizing of the cut out, as it will vary from camera to camera depending on the lens.
-Cut out your shapes in the centre of the circle, using a sharp craft knife or scissors.
-If you have around around a 50mm lens, you can use my Free Bokeh Shapes Template.
-If have made and tested each and every one of these with my Fuji x100s and they all work great!
+There is a bit of trial en error involve in the sizing of the cut out, as it will vary from camera to camera depending on the lens and aperture.
+Cut out your shapes in the centre of the circle, using a sharp craft knife or small scissors.
+If you have around around a 50mm or 62mm lens, you can use my Free Bokeh Shapes Templates.
+I have made and tested each and every one of these with my Fuji x100s and Pentax K5 - and they all work great!
 If your lens is a different size, simply adjust the scaling when printing to suit your camera.